B2B Virtual Account Payment Method

 Viewing Proxy Pool Details

-You can view the proxy pool settings and the number of accounts in the pool by using the Get Proxy Pool Details API.
-The accounts in the pool are provided by these statuses:
+You can view the settings and number of accounts in a Proxy Pool by using the Get Proxy Pool endpoint.
+The virtual accounts within the pool are categorized by the following statuses

-• Available accounts - ready to be used for a requisition
+• availableCards - number of cards ready to be used for a requisition

-• Deleted accounts - will not be used for any future requisitions
+• deletedCards - number of cards that have been used, but will not be reused for any future requisitions

 Creating Suppliers